patrikfejda/mtaa-be/docs/docs.md

 FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 For connecting to the database, we will use SQLAlchemy ORM.
 Sending messages will be done using websockets.
+Storing binary files (images) will be done using filestorage.

 ### Deployment